Universal basic income in Canada: Mincome

 In Canada, an analogous experiment called Mincome took place in Winnipeg and Dauphin, Manitoba, between 1974 and 1979.
 Importantly, the city of Dauphin served as a saturation site, since all 10,000 community members were eligible to participate (the elderly and disabled were exempt from the four American NIT experiments); four foci of Mincome were an economic arm (examining labour response), a sociologic research division (examining the family formation and community cohesion), an administrative programme, and a statistical division.
 Unfortunately, the ambitious project ran into significant budgetary problems early on and neither the newly elected Progressive Conservative government in Ottawa nor the Tory government in Manitoba felt strongly about providing further funding.
 As stated by Hum and Simpson:

 Ultimately the Dauphin data which was collected at great expense to the taxpayers and time from participants (in the first social experiment ever conducted in Canada) remains largely unexamined.
 However, some of the participant interviews were released and provide support for the efficacy of NIT.
 For instance, Amy Richardson, a mother of six whose husband was disabled said:

 Doreen Henderson, a stay at home mother whose husband worked as a janitor also appreciated the benefits of NIT; she said:

 In general, the average reduction in workforce in the US sites was about 13%, with most of the reduction in labour from secondary (typically the wives) and tertiary (typically older children) earners as opposed to the primary earner (usually the husbands).
 In Mincome the reduction in work effort was more modest: 1% for men and 3% for wives.
-It is important to remember that when the experiments were conducted, it was less socially acceptable for women to work outside the home.
+When the experiments were conducted, it was less socially acceptable for women to work outside the home.
 According to Rossi and Lyall only 40% of wives who participated in the experiment worked outside the home and their earning power was low due to limited and discontinuous work experience.
 As such, the authors contend that wives' labour involvement was marginal and when faced with competing tasks of looking after the household and raising children, the additional income provided by NIT was sufficient to justify an exit from the labor market.
 However, this phenomenon was predominantly observed in Caucasian wives whereas African American and Hispanic women exhibited a small increase in labor force participation.
 The decrease in labor involvement of teenage children was correlated to higher rates of high school graduation.
 A potential explanation is that the additional income from government assistance meant that young adults could stay in school as opposed to joining the workforce in order to support their families.
 This has the potential positive long-term effect of allowing youth to find higher-wage employment.
 In summary, the work supply response to NIT was very complex; however, data from the American studies would argue against a dramatic decline in the labour force.